Virtual V Foundation Wine Celebration is Aug. 8

 Upon registering for the auction, participants will be directed to auction platform Greater Giving, and will receive both email and text notifications when it’s time to bid via a smartphone or tablet.

-“We may be separate by distance, but we are together in heart,” said Jane Baer, VP and Managing Director of the V Foundation Wine Celebration.
-“This unprecedented moment has given us the opportunity to pause and assess what is truly important.”
+“We may be separate by distance, but we are together in heart,” said Jane Baer, vice president and managing director of the V Foundation Wine Celebration.
+“This unprecedented moment has given us the opportunity to pause and assess what is truly important.
+While nothing would make us happier than to gather in the Napa Valley this August, going virtual with MOMENTUM 2.0 opens up our annual event to even more participation, and gives us the opportunity to share important information on the vital work the V Foundation is doing.”

+Each V Scholar Grant supports both research funds and access to professional development workshops, networking and collaboration via the annual V Scholar Summit.

-To register, visit www.winecelebration.org/momentum2020/.
-All event programs will require access to YouTube.
+To register, visitwinecelebration.org/momentum2020/.
+All event programs will require access to YouTube and are best watched on a larger device, or better yet, a smart TV.
+Additional donation amounts are also available for those wishing to support the V Foundation’s efforts to achieve Victory Over Cancer®.

 The V Foundation Wine Celebration has raised more than $115 million for cancer research over the last 21 years.
-For more, please visit winecelebration.org.

-WATCH NOW: Things you won't see in hotels anymore thanks to COVID-19

 Be the first to know